michelpereira/awesome-open-source-games/README.md

 - [Cocos2d for Android](https://github.com/ZhouWeikuan/cocos2d) - Cocos2d for Android, based on cocos2d-android-0.82, and now ported from cocos2d-iphone 0.99.4.
 - [Cocos2d for iPhone](https://github.com/cocos2d/cocos2d-iphone) - Framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac.
 It is based on the cocos2d design but instead of using python it, uses objective-C.
 - [Cocos2d for HTML5](https://github.com/cocos2d/cocos2d-html5) - Cocos2d for Web Browsers.
 Built using JavaScript.
 - [Cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Multi-platform framework for building 2d games, interactive books, demos and other graphical applications.
 It is based on cocos2d-iphone, but instead of using Objective-C, it uses C++.
-It works on iOS, Android, Windows Phone, OS X, Windows and Linux.
+It works on iOS, Android, Windows Phone, macOS, Windows and Linux.
 - [Crafty](https://github.com/craftyjs/Crafty) - JavaScript game library that can help you create games in a structured way.
 - [CutJS](https://github.com/piqnt/cutjs) - Lightweight and fast 2D HTML5 rendering engine for cross-platform game development.
 - [Dash](https://github.com/Circular-Studios/Dash) - Free and open 3D game engine written in D.